oemof/oemof-solph/docs/usage.rst

 Now, it becomes clear, why this object has been named `OffsetConverter`.
 The linear equation of in- and outflow does not hit the origin, but is offset.
-By multiplying the Offset :math:`C_{0}` with the binary status variable of the nonconvex flow, the origin (0, 0) becomes part of the solution space and the boiler is allowed to switch off:
+By multiplying the offset :math:`C_{0}` with the binary status variable of the `NonConvex` flow, the origin (0, 0) becomes part of the solution space and the boiler is allowed to switch off:

 .. include:: ../src/oemof/solph/components/_offset_converter.py
   :start-after: _OffsetConverter-equations:
   :end-before: """

-The following figures shows the efficiency dependent on the output power, which results in a nonlinear relation:
+The following figure shows the efficiency dependent on the output power, which results in a nonlinear relation:

 .. math::